Everything you need to know about Structural Engineering

 What Is Structural Engineering?

 Structural Engineering is a specified sector within civil engineering.
 Structural Engineering by literal definition, according to the Merriam-Webster Dictionary, reads: “a branch of civil engineering dealing primarily with the design and construction of structures (such as bridges, buildings, dams)“.
 This sector of engineering focuses on the framework of structures and how to design them.
-Additionally, whilst designing the framework to these structures, multiple variables come into play that need to be considered for safety purposes.
-These variables include the structures ability to withstand stress and pressure of the environment.
-For example, a bridge that has to have the strength and durability to handle the heavy load of multiple cars, as well as safely endure the ever-changing weight distribution.
+Additionally, whilst designing the framework to these structures, multiple variables come into play that needs to be considered for safety purposes.
+These variables include the structure’s ability to withstand stress and pressure of the environment.
+For example, a bridge has to have the strength and durability to handle the heavy load of multiple cars, as well as safely endure the ever-changing weight distribution.
 Can you imagine if bridges had a see-saw effect the minute a car drove onto one side?
 The results would be disastrous.
 But thankfully, we have structural engineering!

 What Does a Structural Engineer Do?

 What does a structural engineer do?
 We’re glad you asked!
 Structural engineers are the people who actually create and design drawings and specifications for structures to be built.
 They perform all the calculations required to make sure said structures will be sturdy and safe, while also being able to handle stress and weight loads, as mentioned earlier.
 Moreover, they “analyze and design the gravity support and lateral force resistance of buildings, bridges and other structures“.
-More tasks that fall under the responsibility of a structural engineer include, but are not limited to: reviewing the work of other engineers to check for any errors or provide improvements, write evaluations and reports on specified structures, as well as physically observe construction sites.
+More tasks that fall under the responsibility of a structural engineer include, but are not limited to: reviewing the work of other engineers to check for any errors or provide improvements, writing evaluations and reports on specified structures, as well as physically observing construction sites.

 MyMajors.com, lists a structural engineer’s job to include: